nus-cs2113-AY2324S1/ip/docs/README.md

 1. Copy the file to the folder you want to use as the home folder for your Elvis.

-1. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar Elvis.jar command to run the application.
+1. Open a command terminal, cd into the folder you put the jar file in, and run the following command `java -jar Elvis.jar` to run the chatbot.

 ```
              _____                      _____            _____                      _____                      _____